aaronm7n/Messenger_App/README.md

 Include the Trello board with product backlog and sprint cycles in an overview figure.

 Also, include a Gantt chart that reflects the timeline from the Trello board.

 ### Scrum Process

+#### Sprint 0

+Duration: 18/09/2023-dd/mm/yyyy

+Research for the programing language for front end and back end.
+Use case Diagram and use cases started.

 #### Sprint x